 Miracle-Gro Organics – Get it on Amazon

 This water-soluble organic fertilizer is excellent for early stage growth.
 The high nitrogen levels will lead to well-developed leafy growth on your jalapeño plants.
-However, this may not be a great option for later in the season when your plants begin producing flowers.
-At that point in time, switch to something with lower nitrogen, or simply cut back on feeding.
+Later in the season when your plants begin producing flowers, simply cut back on feeding strength to avoid too much nitrogen.
+If you want a one-stop-shop for jalapeño fertilizer, this is it!

 Espoma Garden Tone – Get it on Amazon